-A red image of a sad face So, you’ve checked your credit file … and it’s not looking good.
+So, you’ve checked your credit file … and it’s not looking good.
 Panic sets in and you start thinking about all the things you wanted to do: buying a car, buying a house, and how all your big plans for the near future are ruined.
-But it’s not over yet!.
+But it’s not over yet!. | |

-Lenders consider a number of things before approving you for credit, and although their decision doesn’t rely on your credit score alone, your credit rating plays an important role in your chances of acceptance and the level of interest you repay on different products.
+There are a number of things that could be affecting your credit score and you’re not alone when it comes to checking your credit file that dreaded first time only to find that all is not as you expected.
+Lenders consider a number of things before approving you for credit, and although their decision doesn’t rely on your credit score alone, your credit rating plays an important role in your chances of acceptance and the level of interest you repay on different products. |

 If you’ve already read our blog post on what credit checks are (click here if you haven’t to read more!), you’ll already have a good idea of what companies might look for when they search your credit file.